OhMeadhbh/dsd/README.md

 use their favourite XML parser.)

-DSD is defined independently of this package, but a copy of it's official definition is included in the file dsd-info.txt.
+DSD is defined independently of this package, but a copy of it's official definition is included in the file [dsd-info.txt](dsd-info.txt).
+For a more literate introduction to the problem(s) DSD was trying to solve, see [Goldilocks and the 11 Parsers](goldilocks.txt).

 ## DSD In A Nutshell